input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

 At a high level, the protocol that defines the `prism` DID method works as follows:
 - Any user can run a `PRISM node`, to self validate information; or can rely on a set of actors that run nodes on his behalf.
 The level of delegation of trust is a decision made by each user.
 - Any user willing to create a DID can do so without any need to interact with any `PRISM node`.
-The creation of a DID can be optionally announced publicly by publishing a creation opertion on-chain.
+The creation of a DID can be optionally announced publicly by publishing a creation operation on-chain.
 The action of posting an operation on-chin does require the interaction with a `PRISM node`
-- Users can update the DID documents associated to their DIDs.
+- Users can update the DID documents associated with their DIDs.
 To do this, they need to publish respective update operations on-chain.
 This again requires interaction with a `PRISM node`
-- Deactivation of a DID can be perfomed in the same lines of updates, but publishing a deactivation operation
+- Deactivation of a DID can be performed in the same lines of updates, but publishing a deactivation operation
 - `PRISM nodes` read the operations published on-chain, and maintain internally the map of DIDs to the history of changes of their associated DID documents.
-- Any user can query any `PRISM node` and obtain the historical information of changes for a DID
+- Any client can query any `PRISM node` and obtain the historical information of changes for a DID
 - DID resolvers, can take the output of `PRISM nodes` and construct the current DID document associated to a DID

 An additional consideration is that operations can be posted on-chain in blocks, helping on the scalability side and general reduction of fees.

-In the following sections we will describe in details the format of operations and how to validate them.
+In the following sections we will describe in detail the format of operations and how to validate them.

 ## DID operations construction